stgm/scientific-programming-1/10 Numbers/20 Primes/10 Prime.md

 ## Step 5: small optimizations

 We started out as simple as possible, to get to a *correct* program as soon as possible (checked by `checkpy`).
-But through some mathematical insight we could do some small optimizations, increasing the speed op the program.
+But through some mathematical insight we could do some small optimizations, increasing the speed of the program.

 * Except for 2, *even* numbers are never a prime number (this should only be a small adjustment to your code).